-This year’s discussions will celebrate the cooperative action that has been seen in times of crisis to ensure the rapid enablement of digital services and enhanced connectivity.
-It will also take a close look at the gaps that were laid bare by the pandemic and explore the steps being taken nationally, regionally and internationally, to close them.
+This year’s discussions celebrated the cooperative action that has been seen in times of crisis to ensure the rapid enablement of digital services and enhanced connectivity.
+It also took a close look at the gaps that were laid bare by the pandemic and explored the steps being taken nationally, regionally and internationally, to close them.

 See the online Agenda for more details.

-This year’s IIC Annual Conference is a three-day virtual forum.
-Participants will have the benefit of being able to:
+This year’s IIC Annual Conference was a three-day virtual forum.
+Participants had the benefit of being able to:

 ✔ Watch live in a digital conference environment from a location that suits you